-A medical review published in the Journal of Drugs in Dermatology found that collagen peptides improved skin elasticity and hydration, and reduced signs of visible skin aging, with a minimally effective dose of 2.5 grams (g) per day.
+Collagen peptides were shown in a medical review published in the Journal of Drugs in Dermatology to improve skin elasticity and hydration, and reduce signs of visible skin aging, with a minimally effective dose of 2.5 grams (g) per day.

-This supplement also contains citric acid which is a flavor enhancer and preservative.
+Citric acid is a flavor enhancer and preservative.
 It's naturally found in citrus fruits, but well over 90% of the citric acid used in manufacturing is sourced from a fungus called Aspergilus niger according to the below-linked review.

-As detailed in a medical review from 2018, a small subset of patients appear to experience whole-body inflammation in response to citric acid consumption, which is why we typically recommend avoiding this compound.
+As detailed in a medical review from 2018, some individuals experience whole-body inflammation in response to citric acid consumption, which is why we typically recommend avoiding this compound.

-Our collagen powder recommendation is Bulletproof Collagen Powder because its only ingredient is collagen peptides sourced from grass-fed animals.
-There are no questionable additives, and the price per gram collagen is only $0.08.
+Our anti-aging collagen powder pick is Bulletproof Collagen Powder because its only ingredient is collagen peptides sourced from grass-fed animals.
+There are no questionable additives, and the price per gram of collagen is only $0.09.

-One of the most popular reviews of SkinnyFit Super Youth from a real user is published by a YouTube channel called "Just Too Cole."
-It's achieved over 50,000 views at the time of updating this article and appears unsponsored:
+One of the most popular reviews of SkinnyFit Super Youth from a real user is published by a YouTube creator named "Just Too Cole."
+It has over 60,000 views:

 SkinnyFit Detox Tea Review

-We have not come across any medical evidence that herbal teas provide detoxification benefits, or that consumers need detoxification support from teas (the liver and kidneys are very efficient at detoxifying the body), which is why we recommend avoiding all teas marketed for detox benefits.
+We have not come across any medical evidence that herbal teas can detoxify the body, or that otherwise healthy individuals need to detoxify using teas or other health products (the liver and kidneys are very efficient at detoxifying the body), which is why we recommend caution with all teas marketed for detox benefits.

 A recent medical case report documented that a patient suffered acute liver failure from a different herbal detoxification tea product called "Yogi's Detox Tea."

-We don't consider the herbal ingredients in SkinnyFit's tea to be dangerous, but this tea blend also contains natural flavors and citric acid, so we cannot recommend it.
+We don't consider the herbal ingredients in SkinnyFit's tea to be dangerous, but this tea blend also contains natural flavors and citric acid, so we do not recommend it.

 The tea brand we recommend is called Pique, and the brand sells green tea, black tea and a variety of herbal teas such as turmeric, chaga and reishi.
-The Pique teas linked contain no questionable additive ingredients, and most cost well under $2 per serving, while SkinnyFit Detox Tea costs $2.86 per serving.
+The Pique teas linked are free of flavoring additives and citric acid, and most cost well under $2 per serving, while SkinnyFit Detox Tea costs $2.86 per serving.

-A popular YouTube video published by a channel called "Dr. Jen Caudle" features a doctor sharing her opinion on whether detox teas are legitimate or a waste of money:
+A doctor named Jen Caudle published a popular YouTube video sharing her opinion on whether detox teas are legitimate or a waste of money:

 SkinnyFit Skinny Greens Review